The Basis of this Policy

 Online Subscription Resource Access

 In addition to all the resources a user may choose to access on the Internet, the Library also subscribes to and provides the public with access to online resources and services that are managed by third parties, such as article databases, online newspapers, and reference works.
-When Library patrons are asked to identify themselves using their Library card number to access these subscription resources, the card number is checked against the Library database to verify that the user is a legitimate member of the Berkeley Public Library community.
-The online service receives the information that the user is authenticated but is not provided with the user's Library card number or with any other information identifying the user.
+When Library patrons are asked to identify themselves using their Library card number to access these subscription resources, the card number is checked against the Library database to verify that the user is a legitimate member of the McPherson Public Library community.
+The online service receives the information that the user is authenticated but is not provided with the user’s Library card number or with any other information identifying the user.

 Library Online Catalog

 Patron log-in totals (patron names are not collected)

 Number of hold requests placed (patron names are not included)